 (A) for a coaxial vapor recovery system, either a poppeted or unpoppeted vapor recovery adaptor;

-(B) for a dual point vapor recovery system, poppeted vapor recovery adaptor; or
+(B) for a dual point vapor recovery system, a poppeted vapor recovery adaptor; or

-(2) a refrigeration-condensation system or equivalent designed to recover at least 90 percent by weight of the organic compounds in the displaced vapor.
+(2) a refrigeration-condensation system or equivalent system designed to recover at least 90 percent by weight of the organic compounds in the displaced vapor.

 (f) If an unpoppeted vapor recovery adaptor is used pursuant to Part (e)(1)(A) of this Rule, the tank liquid fill connection shall remain covered either with a vapor-tight cap or a vapor return line except when the vapor return line is being connected or disconnected.